Take Advantage of the Federal Battery Rebate & Maximise Your Savings Today Explore Eligibility Explore Eligibility

 Whilst Tesla Powerwall 3 can technically be used in an off-grid setup, Tesla do not support this and will void your warranty.
 Tesla Powerwall 3 is designed to be a grid-connected battery system.

-Single & Three-Phase Compatibility
+Is Tesla & Sungrow Single & Three-Phase Compatible?

 Both Tesla Powerwall 3 and Sungrow SBH can be connected to a three-phase property, however only Sungrow can support all three-phases when paired with a three-phase compatible inverter, supporting more than 25 kW of power output.